Banking Resume Examples and Templates for 2023

 Underwrote Valued

 Targeting your resume to a specific job description can increase the chances that a hiring manager identifies you as a good fit.
-To do this, look for keywords, qualifications, skills, and other must-haves listed in the job description and use these when creating your resume.
-To showcase your expertise, consider including a specific software in your list of key skills or adding a bullet point in your work experience section that highlights your knowledge of loans and other related products.
-This is especially important for those who are applying for competitive positions, such as loan officers, who are expected to experience just average growth, and tellers, who are expected to see a 12% decline through 2031.
+Look for keywords, qualifications, skills, and other must-haves listed in the job description and use these when creating your resume.
+Consider including a specific software in your list of key skills or adding a bullet point in your work experience section that highlights your knowledge of loans and other related products.
+This is especially important for those applying for competitive positions, such as loan officers, who are expected to experience just average growth, and tellers, who are expected to see a 12% decline through 2031.

 The right format for a banking resume depends on how much experience you have, what kind of position you’re applying for, and the company, but you can’t go wrong with a reverse chronological format in this industry.
 This traditional design will be what most hiring managers expect and lets you list your work history, skills, and education in an organized, easy-to-read manner.
 You can also play around with this format, such as listing key skills first or using a double-column design to make more use of white space.

-Including a cover letter with your resume shows that you’re serious about the position and willing to put in extra effort, and it provides an additional opportunity to describe your achievements and qualifications.
+Including a cover letter with your resume shows you're serious about the position and willing to put in extra effort.
+It provides an additional opportunity to describe your achievements and qualifications.
 If you need help writing a banking cover letter, this guide provides tips and examples.

 Jacob Meade headshot